As an Academic Ally of the FBINAA, University of Phoenix offers you educational options to help you lead in your field.

 Our curricula focuses on management and is taught by faculty members who have extensive experience in the field, and many have held leadership roles such as police chiefs, sheriffs, commanders or captains.
 Courses cover managing personnel, budgeting, operational planning, contracts and ethics, interpersonal communications, threat, cybercrime and more.

-Contact an Enrollment Advisor to continue your development in the criminal justice field.
+Contact an Enrollment Representative to continue your development in the criminal justice field.

 Our faculty members are leaders in their field and are qualified to help students apply theory to real-world situations in criminal justice and security.
 With advanced degrees and extensive experience, many faculty members hold leadership positions such as police chiefs, sheriffs, commanders or captains.
 Meet some of our faculty members; you can even read a selection of their articles.